 By the time you come to No. 7 dolphin, you’ll see the ferry link-span on your port hand, and the Wootton Creek port and starboard buoys ahead of you; these are maintained and positioned as needed by the Queen’s Harbour Master (QHM) at Portsmouth.
 Head through them, and if heading further up the Creek you will see the leading marks off to starboard on the opposite bank.

 If calling at the RVYC, you will see their pontoons ahead of you.
 The northernmost pontoons are private, RVYC pontoon mooring is available past the visible sign.
 Berthing is straightforward, but be aware that at some states of tide there will be some flow across the pontoons.
 Do not approach through the private RVYC moorings, or indeed try to pick up one, as there are countless pick-up buoys and lines.
-If vessels are already berthed alongside hail and ask to raft up.
-The RVYC Manager may ask you to move your boat to accommodate other visitors.
+If vessels are already berthed alongside hail and askto raft up.
+You may be asked to move your boat to accommodate other visitors.
 (Pontoon fees can be paid at the RVYC bar, or if the club is closed, dropped through the letterbox by the club entrance, using a pre-printed enveloped available to pick up on the pontoon.
 You can also pay by BACS direct to the club’s account.)
 There is fresh water on the pontoons, showers and toilets in the clubhouse, a slipway, waste facilities, and an excellent bar and catering..
 Please check for opening hours and information for visitors are available on the website (see below)

 The creek alongside the pontoons will dry, so unless you are prepared to take the ground, you must depart once the ebb starts to make.
 The water will seem to empty quite slowly for the first couple of hours, but be aware that around the third hour the tide goes away very quickly; do not linger over that last pint at the bar!
 The bottom is irregular in shape and consistency, and careful fendering, tending of lines, and a watchful eye is needed as your vessel takes the ground.

-The village of Wootton Bridge offers a full range of facilities; Post Office, take-aways, launderette, doctor and vet, butcher, supermarket and wine warehouse; just outside the village is a garage.
-It's about 30 minutes walk from the RVYC, or take the dinghy up the creek on the tide and land on the public slipway on the west bank at the head of the creek, right by the Sloop Inn.
+The village of Wootton Bridge offers a full range of facilities; take-aways, tea room, launderette, doctor and vet, supermarket and wine warehouse; just outside the village is a garage.
+It’s about 30 minutes walk from the RVYC, or take the dinghy up the Creek on the tide and land on the public slipway on the west bank at the head of the creek, right by the Sloop Inn.